-most of the malas you will find here are made from grade a+ and above semi-precious gemstones, high quality woods, and cultural items, which are handmade, fair trade, and hand chosen for each piece. many of the charms you will find available here are made from real bronze, white bronze, gold, and sterling silver, and are 100% designed by 5th element yoga. all materials are sourced from personal friends and artists with amazing hearts and amazing spirits, from all corners of the world. woods are sourced from farmed plantations, free from illegal harvesting or trading, and bone is sourced from buddhist resources, without harm to sentient beings. all malas, rosaries, and jewelry include a silk sari mala bag, polishing cloth, and gemstone card. domestic 2-3 day shipping within the u.s. is free which includes insurance against loss, and all orders are shipped within 72 hours.
+most of the malas you will find here are made from grade a+ and above semi-precious gemstones, high quality woods, and cultural items, which are handmade, fair trade, and hand chosen for each piece. many of the charms you will find available here are made from real bronze, white bronze, gold, and sterling silver, and are 100% designed by 5th element yoga. all materials are sourced from personal friends and artists with amazing hearts and amazing spirits, from all corners of the world. woods are sourced from farmed plantations, free from illegal harvesting or trading, and bone is sourced from buddhist resources, without harm to sentient beings. all malas, rosaries, and jewelry include a tibetan brocade mala bag, mantra, chakra, or gemstone card, and are energetically charged and cleansed with specific mantras. domestic 2-3 day shipping within the u.s. is free which includes insurance against loss, and all orders are shipped within 72 hours.

 i sincerely hope you find something here that speaks to you. thank you for supporting small business and artists :)

 ओं मणिपद्मे हूं ओम शान्ति ओं मणिपद्मे हूं ओम शान्ति

 the healing properties of each piece will not depend so much upon a stone or the materials used, but on the intention of its creator, wearer, and the mantra used. for more information about gemstones, please visit the gemstones page. for more information about mantras, please visit the mantras page.

 I take my gemstone information from one of the largest libraries on the web that cross references its information with folklore, ancient healing practice, modern healing practice, Vedic astrology, western astrology, chakra healing, etc. and then compiles the most accurate information they can about each gemstone.
 I then condense this information as best I can into my gemstone cards.